jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 #### <a name="global_flights_data"></a>Global air-travel-volume data
 `data/travel_data/global_flights/nflights_daily_byaircraft.csv` is the global air-travel-volume-data report acquired from FlightAware, containing the number of all commercial passenger flights (broken down into the number of each aircraft type) per day ranging from December 30 2019 to March 8 2020.
-`data/travel_data/global_flights/aircraft_nseats.csv` contains the information (we manually collected) about the the number of seats availale on each type of aircraft.
+`data/travel_data/global_flights/aircraft_nseats.csv` contains the information (we manually collected) about the the number of seats available on each type of aircraft.
-Estimate of the daily number of air passengers (assuming full capacity on each aircraft) can be obtained by summing up the product of the number of flights per day under each aircraft type and the correponding number of seats of each aircraft type.
+Estimate of the daily number of air passengers (assuming full capacity on each aircraft) can be obtained by summing up the product of the number of flights per day under each aircraft type and the corresponding number of seats of each aircraft type.

 #### <a name="china_domestic_data"></a>China domestic travel-volume data
 `data/travel_data/china_domestic/baidu_mobility_index.csv` contains the daily domestic mobility index of China (ranging from January 1 to March 8, 2020), acquired from [the Baidu Migration platform](https://qianxi.baidu.com/2020); this dataset is derived from Baidu location-based services.